 Define the purpose of the meeting

 Defining exactly what you want to cover in your meeting will help you to make your meeting more successful, as it will reduce the level of distractions from unimportant/irrelevant topics.
-If you can’t define the purpose of your meeting, that suggest that either you’ve got too many topics to cover in just one meeting or that perhaps you don’t have enough to speak about in a meeting and you could try an email or a work-collaboration instant messaging tool like Slack, Zoom or Microsoft Teams.
+If you can’t define the purpose of your meeting, that suggests that either you’ve got too many topics to cover in just one meeting or that perhaps you don’t have enough to speak about in a meeting and you could try an email or a work-collaboration instant messaging tool like Slack, Zoom or Microsoft Teams.
 After those initial discussions, you may then find that you need to have a meeting about a specific point that was raised.

 Only invite relevant attendees